Yandex Cloud

 • Number of queries per second.

-Can I get the logs of what I do when I work with Yandex Cloud?Can I get the logs of what I do when I work with Yandex Cloud?
+Can I get logs of my operations in Yandex Cloud?Can I get logs of my operations in Yandex Cloud?

-What limitations are imposed on PostgreSQL database clusters?What limitations are imposed on PostgreSQL database clusters?
+What limitations are there for PostgreSQL database clusters?What limitations are there for PostgreSQL database clusters?

 For more information about Managed Service for PostgreSQL limitations, see Quotas and limits in Managed Service for PostgreSQL.
 Characteristics of clusters that can be created using Managed Service for PostgreSQL are given in PostgreSQL host classes.